Search

 Vocational Rehabilitation

-Vocational Rehabilitation offered by Washington State Department of Labor & Industries in Bellevue
+Vocational Rehabilitation offered at Washington State Department of Labor & Industries in Bellevue

 Offers vocational rehabilitation services to qualified injured workers.
 Application must be obtained from hospital/doctor's office where treatment is first administered.
 Must be filed within one year from date of injury.